-Perhaps finding out would take us down a path we’re not ready for or around illness we’re not prepared for the inevitable and that in itself brings about fear.
-Perhaps it’s just easier for someone else to ask the question, so we don’t have to.
-Not all of us are good at asking questions, let alone making decisions on the other side of questions.
+Perhaps finding the answers would take us down a path we’re not ready for, or if the questions are around illness, perhaps we’re not prepared for the inevitable, and that in itself brings about fear.
+Perhaps it’s just easier for someone else to ask the questions, so we don’t have to.
+Not all of us are good at asking questions, let alone making decisions on the other side of the question.

-In school, we’re taught to focus on finding the correct answers to questions already asked, rather than ask our own questions, or for us explore our own understanding.
-But we can never expand our minds that way and without expanding our minds, we will always be held back and hold back.
-Sadly, not asking questions means someone else’s belief system will become our belief system and the cycle continues.
+In school, we’re taught to focus on finding the correct answers to questions already asked, rather than ask our own questions, or explore our own understanding.
+But we can never expand our minds that way, and without doing so, we will always be held back and hold back.
+Not asking questions means someone else’s belief system will become ours, and so the cycle continues.

-Our belief system needs to be ours so that we can choose how we want to think.
-When we get to learn new things, we push ourselves beyond what we already know.
+Our belief system needs to be our own so that we can choose how we want to think.
+When we learn new things, we push ourselves beyond what we already know.
 We can still listen to other people’s opinions of course, but we need to form our own.

-Only then will we start to view the world differently.
-Seeing the world from a different view point, gives us opportunities to be encouraged and to ask more questions so that we can challenge ourselves further.
+Only then will we start to view and see the world differently.
+Seeing the world from a different view point gives us opportunities to be encouraged and to ask more questions so that we can challenge ourselves further.